Avatar-J/Build-Tool-Showcase/readme.md

 # Build Tool Showcase

 A simple web app demonstrating modern build tools, written in TypeScript and SCSS.
-The project showcases a responsive UI, theme switching, and a dynamic list of dev dependencies.
+The project showcases a responsive UI, theme switching, and a dynamic list of devTools.

 ## Features